ythaworn/ythaworn.github.io/index.md

 ## Bio  [⤴️](#top)

 After receiving degrees in biology and statistics/computer science from University College London (UCL), I spent the next few years in Thailand, working mainly at the [Center for Microbial Genomics (CENMIG)](https://microbiology.sc.mahidol.ac.th/cenmig/), Mahidol University, where I focused on pathogen genomics, particularly _Mycobacterium tuberculosis_.
 I went on to do my PhD with [James Mallet](https://mallet.oeb.harvard.edu/) at Harvard University, [Department of Organismic and Evolutionary Biology (OEB)](https://oeb.harvard.edu/), where I used genomic data to study gene flow in _Heliconius_ butterflies and _Anopheles_ mosquitoes.
 My genomic and phylogenetic analyses of diverse _Anopheles_ species laid the groundwork for using _Anopheles_ mosquitoes to study speciation and vector evolution.
 I also studied infectious disease biology and epidemiology at the Harvard T.H.
 Chan School of Public Health focusing on malaria and global health.

-After my docterate, I was a Research Fellow in [Ziheng Yang's group](https://www.ucl.ac.uk/life-sciences/yang-lab) at UCL.
-I continue to work on evolutionary genomics of _Anopheles_ mosquitoes and gene flow.
+After my docterate, I was a Research Fellow in [Ziheng Yang's group](https://www.ucl.ac.uk/life-sciences/yang-lab) at UCL, where I continued to work on evolutionary genomics of _Anopheles_ mosquitoes and gene flow.

 ---

-Last updated: Jan 2026
+Last updated: Aug 2026